alichengg/ali-s-gallery/_posts/2022-04-16-Python selfstudy log.md

 ---
 layout: post
-title: Python Self-study Daily log ---updating...
+title: Python Self-Study Daily log ---updating...
 date: 2022-04-16
 Author: Ali
 categories:
 tags: [Python]
 comments: true
-title: Python Self-Study Daily log ---updating...
+---

- I realize that my IT skill may hit a plateau so here I make a plan to learn Python.
+I realize that my IT skill may hit a plateau so here I make a plan for me to learn Python.

-This page I use to push me to learn Python.

-It will continue to be updated for more than one month.
+This page I use to push me to study and will continue to be updated for more than one month.